Riverside County Gas Prices at Lowest Amount Since Last March

-The average price is 11.2 cents less than one week ago and 16.2 cents lower than one month ago but 2.6 cents more than one year ago.
-It has decreased 19.9 cents since the start of the year.
+The average price is 11.9 cents less than one week ago, 19.1 cents lower than one month ago and one-tenth of a cent below one year ago.
+It has decreased 22.2 cents since the start of the year.

 The decreasing pump prices are the result of lower oil prices stemming from increased production by Russia and Saudi Arabia boosting the supply and a decline in demand due to a significant drop in commercial and general motorist traffic related to the coronavirus outbreak, according to Jeffrey Spring, the Automobile Club of Southern California’s corporate communications manager.